Business Modeling

 Step 5: Detail the Elements into Components

-Now we need to detail the logical elements into physical components.
-For the Ordering Application, you have to know what components are needed to make it Intuitive and Self-explaining.
+We need to detail the logical elements into physical components.
+For the Ordering Application, you must know what components are needed to make it Intuitive and Self-explaining.
 Otherwise, people won't order pizzas.
-So if you don't know it yourself, fly in an expert.
-But you need to get the components right!
+So, if you don't know it yourself, fly in an expert.
+But it would be best if you got the components right!

 Step 6: Detail the Components into Technical Products